navuy/Project_Rag/README.md

 Change if your backend runs elsewhere.

-IMPORTANT NOTE: Preferably run as docker
+IMPORTANT NOTE: Preferably run as docker (docker files given)

 ---